South Africa • Namibia • Botswana • Zimbabwe

 I saw lots of different sorts of antelope in Africa.
 These are oryx which, we were told, ‘never run’, but started running as soon as our juggernaut pulled over to say ‘hello’.
 We also saw kudu and springbok along this road.

 Nothing could prepare me for the weirdness that is Deadvlei.
 The word ‘vlei’ means marsh and the dampness had allowed these camel thorn trees to flourish a few hundred years ago.
 Around the 14th century the climate changed and the vlei became dessicated causing the trees to die, but the heat was so intense that the skeletons survived and created this very strange environment.
-It looked like a stage set, the trees are almost like cardboard cut-outs set against the white salt pan ground, and surrounded by the colourful dunes.
+It looked like a stage set: the trees are almost like cardboard cut-outs set against the white salt pan ground, and surrounded by the colourful dunes.
 This is definitely one of the places on this trip that made up for all the long days of driving.

 After the drama of the vleis and the sand dunes, we went to the calm Walvis Bay to watch the flamingos, lesser and greater, and then to Swakopmund to have a break for a few days.
 The whole group was supposed to share a dorm here, but I spent a bit of money and upgraded to a single room.
 It was so nice to be on my own.

 It feels like quite a small town but it is the fourth largest urban area in Namibia.
 I loved that it’s where the Namib Desert hits the Atlantic Ocean and it would have been wonderful, but unaffordable, to do a scenic flight along this coast.
-There is a lot of other things to do around here like sand surfing and quad biking but they’re not really my thing.
-I spent the time reading, doing my washing, and getting supplies.
-We were delayed leaving town by two of our small party who had forgotten to get their required yellow fever jabs before the trips.
+There is a lot of other things to do around here like sand surfing and quad biking but they’re not really my thing. so I spent the time reading, doing my washing, and getting supplies.
+We were delayed leaving town by two of our small party who had forgotten to get their required yellow fever jabs for Botswana.
 So our time was limited along the coast which was a shame as it’s the Skeleton Coast famous for its shipwrecks.

 I didn’t see much wildlife in this very dry place not helped by very late rains.
 But I did find this neat little nest – possibly a weaver bird?

 Later, I turned my back on the bickering group and pitched my tent facing this view.
-I would never have got this spot in the high season.
+I would never have got this pitch in the high season.
 I enjoyed a peaceful evening contemplating the ages of these rocks and feeling very insignificant (in a good way).

 We spent a couple of days camping in Etosha National Park.
-What a beautiful place it is and vast – 22270km².
+What a beautiful place it is and vast – 22,270km².
 It was a chance to see so many of the big animals in one place.

 There are several watering holes in Etosha, all looking a bit dried out as they wait for the rains.
 Lots of animals gather around them and it all seems very civilised as long as the lions don’t turn up.

-During the night I could hear something next to my tent making very lion-like noises.
+During the night I could hear something right next to my tent making very lion-like noises.
 I asked one of the rangers the next morning what this might have been. ‘’That was actual lions’ he said, ‘You pitched your tent right by the fence, they could probably smell you’.

 We spent some time watching the lions including this mother and her cubs.
 She was obviously wary even though we really weren’t that close.
 One male lion did come by our truck and roar his disapproval.

 On our second evening we were heading back to the campsite and we saw a few jeeps parked ahead.
 They were not happy about our monster truck approaching and we found out why – a juvenile leopard had been spotted in the scrub.
 We parked a little way off and sat quietly and luckily he passed us before disappearing.
 They are usually hard to spot – their coats blend perfectly with the scrubby background.
-They also spend a lot of time sitting in trees.
+They also spend a lot of time quietly sitting in trees.

 The Big Five Game are the animals that were traditionally the hardest to hunt on foot.
 Thankfully the name is now used more by tourists to refer to the five big animals to spot in Africa.
 They are rhino, elephant, lion, leopard and African buffalo.
 When we left Etosha, we had seen four of them.